Merge Sort Algorithm FI

 3. Performs well on large data sets and is efficient for sorting linked lists.

-6. Disadvantages of Merge Sort
+7. Disadvantages of Merge Sort Algorithm

 1. Requires additional memory space for the merging process, which can be a disadvantage for large arrays or in memory-constrained environments.